-Access course syllabus - Most recent syllabus posted for providing context.
-Course structure, scope, and requirements are subject to change.

-Attendance at the Financial Management I: Workshop on Time Value of Money is required as a part of this course.
-The required workshop will be held on Saturday, January 9; 9am-4pm; Room 104 Mervis Hall.
-Registration for the workshop is not required as the course instructor will have a roster of registered students for the course.

-- Prerequisite for BFIN finance elective courses - Prerequisite for BFIN 2410 Financial Management 2 - Prerequisite for core required course BSPP 2409 Strategic Management - Prerequisite for BSEO 2531 Entrepreneurship and New Venture Initiation
+- Attendance at the Financial Management I: Workshop on Time Value of Money is required as a part of this course.
+Registration for the workshop is not required as the course instructor will have a roster of registered students for the course. - Time Value of Money Workshop will be held on Saturday, January 6th, 9am-4pm in Mervis 104 - This is a blended format course.
+In-class sessions are as follows: - Monday, January 29 6:20-9:20pm - Monday, February 19 6:20-9:20pm - Prerequisite for BFIN finance elective courses - Prerequisite for BFIN 2410 Financial Management 2 - Prerequisite for core required course BSPP 2409 Strategic Management - Prerequisite for BSEO 2531 Entrepreneurship and New Venture Initiation

+Recommended follow up courses:

-BFIN 2410 Financial Management 2
+• BFIN 2410 Financial Management 2

-BFIN 2410: FINANCIAL MANAGEMENT 2 - ELECTIVE, PART 2 OF FINANCIAL MANAGEMENT MODULE
+BFIN 2410: FINANCIAL MANAGEMENT 2